 What You'll Study

 Anthropology is a diverse field of study that will provide you with unique insights into the differences in human behaviour from a cross-cultural perspective.
 You'll learn about the beliefs and attitudes of societies all over the world and will study themes such as ethnicity and nationalism, anthropological approaches to religion, colonialism, society, nature and morality.
-This programme is taught through a selection of compulsory and optional courses adding up to 120 credits.
+This programme is taught through a selection of compulsory and optional courses adding up to 120 credits each year.

 - Year 1